italrr/nite/readme.md

 nite Engine
 ----------

+*THIS PROJECT IS NO LONGER BEING DEVELOPED.
+SEE https://github.com/italrr/cavernrush*

 nite is a 2D game engine in C++11.
 It uses OpenGL 3.0 for rendering and SDL2 for input, window and event handling.

 nite features some modern asynchronous event-driven pipelines such as `nite::AsyncTask` and Network's `bindOnAckFor()`,